UNGT: Ultrasound Nasogastric Tube Dataset for Medical Image Analysis: Related Work

-Several methods leverage the mean teacher and its derivation as base architecture.
+Several methods leverage the mean teacher and its derivation as the base.
 Yu et al. \cite{yu2019uncertainty} introduced a UA-MT approach where the teacher model generates target outputs along with the uncertainty of each prediction using Monte Carlo sampling.
 Wang et al. \cite{wang2023mcf} constructed an MCF approach and leveraged a contrastive difference review module to alternative the potential moving average.
-A rectification loss grounded in the ratio of the potential mispredicted area loss with the area size was also proposed.
+A rectification loss grounded in the ratio of the potential mispredicted area loss to the area size was also proposed.
+Wang et al. \cite{wang2022cnn} introduced a S4CVNet, which comprises a feature-learning module and a guidance module.
+The feature-learning module employs a dual-view co-training strategy that leverages the advantages of the convolutional network and ViT while mitigating architectural discrepancies.
 Besides, some approaches adopt the architecture with a single encoder paired with multiple decoders and leverage varied loss functions to adapt to diverse segmentation targets.
-For example, Wu et al. \cite{wu2022mutual} proposed an MC-Net + with a shared encoder and multiple varying decoders.
-The proposed method leverages the statistical discrepancy of the decoder outputs to denote the model uncertainty and introduce a mutual consistency constraint across the probability output and soft pseudo labels for varying decoders.
+For example, Wu et al. \cite{wu2022mutual} proposed an MC-Net+ with a shared encoder and multiple varying decoders.
+The proposed method leverages the statistical discrepancy of the decoder outputs to denote model uncertainty.
+Besides, it introduces a mutual consistency constraint across the probability output and soft pseudo labels across varying decoders.
 In 2024, we \cite{liu2024segmenting} introduced a DEMS model that features an encoder-decoder architecture and incorporates the online automatic augmenter (OAA) and residual robustness enhancement (RRE) blocks.
 These approaches leverage the semi-supervised learning scheme, enabling models to be trained effectively with limited data.
 Despite the advancements in reducing data requirements, these approaches are not tailored to address data imbalance.
 Several studies have attempted to mitigate the issue of unbalanced data.
 For example, Pan \cite{pan2023smile} et al. proposed a cost-sensitive learning strategy to solve the imbalanced data distribution by increasing the penalization for the error classification of the minority classes.
 Wang \cite{wang2023dhc} et al. developed a distribution-aware debiased weighting scheme and a difficulty-aware debiased weighting scheme to guide the model to solve biases.
 However, these approaches can overlook the concurrent challenge posed by limited data.
 To jointly handle data limitation and imbalance, we propose a novel AAMS model.